Foot Drop Treatment and Symptoms

 What are the common causes of Foot Drop?

-There are a number of different factors that can cause foot drop.
+There are a number of different factors that can cause foot drop including:

-Most often, foot drop results from problems with the nerve that control movement of the foot (peroneal nerve).
+One of the main causes of foot drop stem from problems with the nerve that controls movement of the foot (peroneal nerve).
 This nerve can become compressed where it leaves the spinal cord due to a herniated disc in the lumbar spine.
 Injury to this nerve can also result from a leg injury or during surgical procedures such as hip or knee replacement.
 When the peroneal nerve is injured, patients may also experience pain or numbness along the shin or top of the foot.
+A Peroneal Nerve Injury specialist can diagnose this neurological issue and provide a foot drop treatment plan around your ‘pinched nerve’ often found in the spine.

 Muscle or Nerve Disorders